- October 2019 · 160pages · 216x138mm

 ‘This beautifully written book is an important contribution to the analysis of the consequences of climate change by an experienced and widely travelled biologist.
 His treatment of the role of agriculture, and the problems faced by humans in arid lands, are outstanding.
 The Prologue alone is exemplary, and induced me to delve more deeply into this meticulously researched text.’

--Professor Sir John Meurig Thomas FRS, FLSW, former Director of the Royal Institution of Great Britain and Master of Peterhouse, Cambridge
+-The late Professor Sir John Meurig Thomas FRS, FLSW, former Director of the Royal Institution of Great Britain and Master of Peterhouse, Cambridge

 ‘Life depends on the transformation of energy.
 From this premise, R. Gareth Wyn Jones takes us on an exhilarating journey through 4 billion years of life on Earth, relating energy to major evolutionary transitions, biotic changes to the environment, the agricultural and industrial revolutions, and solutions to current anthropogenic environmental changes.’